 A former tax inspector and later merchant banker, he was a counsellor for François Hollande between 2012 and 2014, and Economy Minister between 2014 and 2016, when he resigned to launch his own movement, "En Marche !" ("Forward/Onwards!"), which name was built around his initials.
 Economically he has a rather classic rightwing program, favorable to free-market, the EU and deficit reduction, while leaning somewhat on the left regarding societal issues and the lack of tax reductions on salaries.
 While he's widely considered a spiritual successor to Hollande, comparisons have also been made to Valery Giscard d'Estaing for his centrist positioning and being the youngest French president ever elected (at 39).
-He's also the first president in 36 years who was not a member of one of the two main parties when he was elected (he was briefly in the Socialist Party before, but showed little to no interest in it, he left it to create his own party), and odds of his victory were considered low a year before the election.
+He's also the first president in 36 years who was not a member of one of the two main parties when he was elected (he was briefly in the Socialist Party before, just long enough to excrete one of the labor laws that tanked Hollande, but showed little to no interest in that party, and left it to create his own), and odds of his victory were considered low a year before the election.
 But luckily for him, François Hollande didn't run for reelection, rightwing candidate François Fillon was shot down by an embezzlement scandal, centrist figurehead François Bayrou joined him, and the socialist candidate Benoît Hamon was backstabbed by pretty much everyone in his party and carried the Hollande presidency's track record on his own, leaving the way wide open for Macron who campaigned in the center despite being part of the Hollande government.
 The fact that a large part of the mainstream media all-but-openly supported him for months prior to the election didn't hurt either.
 Piece of trivia: he's married to a woman 24 years his elder, who used to be his French teacher in high-school.

 His first government was quite eclectic, including several ministers from rightwing party Les Républicains (including the Prime Minister Édouard Phillipe), a couple of his fellow ministers during Hollande's presidency, former fencing olympic champion Laura Flessel and ecologist figurehead Nicolas Hulot.

 Proclaiming himself "neither on the right nor on the left" (promptly belied by his hard right economic policies once elected), his election had some baffling effects on French politics, as it left the parliament without a strong opposition, which is unusual.
-While there is technically a sizeable chunk of the National Assembly that isn't part of the majority, it is split between several groups: the rightwing party Les Républicains, who don't really disapprove Macron's economic ideas but criticize his methods; some members of Les Républicains who want to be more cooperative; the center-left, who don't approve of Macron but don't really oppose him either; the radical left made up of the Communist Party and Unyielding France, who oppose the government in every way but are few in numbers (around 30 deputies) and the far-right/nationalists of the Front National (8 deputies).
-Which means there is actually very little standing in Macron's way to pass his laws.
+While there was technically a sizeable chunk of the National Assembly that wasn't part of the majority, it was split between several groups: the rightwing party Les Républicains, who didn't really disapprove Macron's economic ideas but criticized his methods; some members of Les Républicains who wanted to be more cooperative; the center-left, who didn't approve of Macron but didn't really oppose him either; the radical left made up of the Communist Party and Unyielding France, who opposed the government in every way but were few in numbers (around 30 deputies) and the far-right/nationalists of the Front National (8 deputies).
+Which means there was actually very little standing in Macron's way to pass his laws.